Fantom-Factory/afEscapeTheMainframe/readme.md

 Unsurprisingly, Geoff followed his passion and became a successful international music producer and DJ, mainly under the guise of [Modulate](https://www.facebook.com/Modulate/).
 See [Soundcloud](https://soundcloud.com/modulate) for samples and remixes.

-Geoff was naturally my first choice when it came to the audio side of Fanny and I was very happy when he graciously accepted!
+Geoff was naturally my first choice when it came to generating the audio side of Fanny and I was very happy when he graciously accepted!

 Note Geoff is also involved in a new techno inspired music project called QLERIK.
 See  [facebook](https://www.facebook.com/QLERIK/) for details.

 ### Cartoon Graphics

 The cartoon graphics, such as Fanny himself and the mainframe computer are drawn by [Anibal Ordaz](https://www.fiverr.com/ajordaz); a talented artist I found on *fiverr.com*.

 See the [Branding page](http://fantom-lang.org/branding) on *fantom-lang.org* should wish to download / use Fanny in any of your work.